Exercise is anything but routine for many these days

 Many people are working from home.
 Gyms have closed.
 Time for exercise is suddenly gobbled up with homeschooling, cooking and waiting in line at the grocery store.

-But as we move into another week under stay-at-home orders due to the COVID-19 pandemic, local fitness instructors are urging people to figure out a way to make exercise a priority in their new quarantine routine.
+But as we continue under stay-at-home orders due to the COVID-19 pandemic, local fitness instructors are urging people to figure out a way to make exercise a priority in their new quarantine routine.

 "We all know if you stop for a week it feels like a year," said Callie Jenkins, owner of Poise Pilates + Barre in downtown Bakersfield.